 - It builds the executor’s launch in just a few seconds.

 Connect to cluster and get kubeconfig by typing `kubectl config view --raw`.
 This kubeconfig will be used to access the K8s cluster from your local machine.
 After accessing the K8s cluster, use the Helm chart to install Jenkins on the GKE cluster.
 A Helm chart is used to deploy an application or just one component of a large application.
 Then, extract Helm chart values in a file to change the values as per the requirements using `helm inspect values stable/jenkins > jenkins.values`.
 Here is how you can install Helm.
 Now, open jenkins.values file in your favorite text editor.
-Change some values, access the edited jenkins.values file to update the values.
-In the file, first set Jenkins password and then install the required plugins.
+Change some values, and access the edited jenkins.values file to update the values.
+In the file, first, set Jenkins password and then install the required plugins.
 For this demo, you can use the Blueocean and kubernetes-cd plugins.
-In the NodePort service and IP address, disable health probes, defined Jenkins agent’s image, and volumes sections and make changes in the values.yaml file.
-After the changes use hostPath volume for the demo.
+In the NodePort service and IP address, disable health probes, define Jenkins agent’s image and volumes sections, and make changes in the values.yaml file.
+After the changes, use hostPath volume for the demo.
 Now, for the demo, I am using the Docker commands and for this, the Docker binaries are required in your Jenkins agent’s image.
 As it is important to mount volumes, mount Docker runtime from the host.
 You can use “deathstrock47/docker-jnlp:latest” image for the demo.
 The image contains official jenkins-jnlp image.
 I have installed Docker binaries and given sudo access to the Jenkins user.
 It is not recommended to give sudo access but for demo purposes, it can be provided to get started with k8s CICD.

 Now, install Jenkins on the k8s cluster.
 Use the command `helm install stable/jenkins --values jenkins.values --name jenkins --namespace jenkins`.
-After some time Jenkins will be up and running.
+After some time, Jenkins will be up and running.
 Now, access Jenkins from the browser.
 Do `kubectl get nodes -0 wide` and get your external-IP.
 Go to the browser and type “externalIP:nodePort”.
-After landing onto the login page, enter Jenkins username and password that you have set in jenkins.values file.
+After landing on the login page, enter Jenkins username and password that you have set in jenkins.values file.

 You need to add as well since you need to access the GKE cluster to deploy your app.
 Access the cluster and add the kubeconfig in the box as shown in the image below: